NHS England’s Professional Standards Report to Ministers, to include results from the 2018/19 Annual Organisational Audit

 The Framework of Quality Assurance for Responsible Officers and Revalidation (FQA) has been designed to assist responsible officers in providing assurance to their organisation’s board (or an equivalent governance or executive group) that the doctors working in their organisations remain up to date and fit to practise.
 The process, and collection of information it requires, supports responsible officers in the preparation of their own appraisal portfolios, giving an overview of their performance as responsible officers, whilst also providing a formal record of compliance, which will be helpful in the event of a designated body’s systems and processes becoming subject to challenge at any stage.

 All responsible officers are asked to present an annual report (a template can be found at Annex D) to their Board or equivalent management team.
-Following this, a statement of compliance (with the regulations, template at Annex E) should then be signed off by the Chief Executive or Chairman (or executive if no board exists) of the designated body’s Board or management team and submitted to the higher-level responsible officer by 29 September 2017.
+The template has been redesigned and has been combined with the statement of compliance for efficiency and simplicity.
+The statement of compliance should be signed off by the Chief Executive or Chairman (or executive if no board exists) of the designated body’s Board or management team and submitted to the higher-level responsible officer by 27 September 2019.